Former officer at Fluvanna Correctional Center for Women charged with having sex with female prisoner

 It was not immediately clear how many female prisoners were involved.

-Before the allegations came to light, Reilly left the Fluvanna Correctional Center to become a Chesterfield sheriff's deputy and graduated from the department's pre-certified academy on Nov.
-24, 2021, the Chesterfield Sheriff's Office said in a statement.
+Before the allegations came to light, Reilly left the Fluvanna Correctional Center to become a Chesterfield County sheriff’s deputy and graduated from the department’s pre-certified academy on Nov.
+24, 2021, according to the Chesterfield Sheriff’s Office.
 He was assigned to jail security.

-"As Reilly was still in his probationary period with the Sheriff's Office, immediately upon finding out about the indictments, he was released from employment as a deputy sheriff," the department said.
+“As Reilly was still in his probationary period with the Sheriff’s Office, immediately upon finding out about the indictments, he was released from employment as a deputy sheriff,” a statement said.

-Reilly currently is being held at Central Virginia Regional Jail without bond.
-He is scheduled to appear Nov.
-10 in Fluvanna Circuit Court to determine whether he as legal representation.
+Reilly is being held at Central Virginia Regional Jail without bond.
+He is scheduled to appear in Fluvanna Circuit Court on Nov.
+10 to determine whether he has legal representation.

 From the Archives: Richmond police in the 1980s